Toronto Metropolitan University appoints the Honourable J. Michael MacDonald

 From 2021 to 2023, Mr. MacDonald served as one of three Commissioners of the Mass Casualty Commission, the joint public inquiry created to examine the April 18-19, 2020 mass casualty in Nova Scotia and to provide meaningful recommendations to help make communities safer in the future.

-Mr. MacDonald’s access to justice initiatives have been recognized by Cape Breton University with an honorary doctorate of laws degree.
+Mr. MacDonald’s access to justice initiatives have been recognized by Cape Breton University with an honourary doctorate of laws degree.
 The Canadian Bar Association (Nova Scotia Branch) has renamed its annual access to justice award the “J. Michael MacDonald Access to Justice Award” to honour his work in this area.